 Why are Converse called Chuck Taylors?

-Chuck Taylor is a famous basketball player.
+Chuck Taylor was a famous basketball player in the 1920s, who co-branded with Converse to release the sneakers.
 Converse named the sneaker after him, much like Michael Jordan has the Air Jordan sneaker.

 Are all Chuck Taylors the same?

 No there are different types of Chuck Taylors.
 For example, there are the Chuck Taylor All Star, the Chuck Taylor 70s and the Chuck II.

 Yes, Converse makes Chuck Taylor sneakers.
 Converse is owned by Nike.